Pressure-Driven Phase Evolution and Optoelectronic Properties of Lead-free Halide Perovskite Rb$_2$TeBr$_6$: INTRODUCTION

 \section{INTRODUCTION}

 The scientific and technological explorations of lead-free halide double perovskites have gained significant momentum in recent years, driven by the demand for stable, non-toxic alternatives to conventional lead-based optoelectronic materials \cite{{Zhang},{Ghosh}}.
-In this context, vacancy-ordered double halide perovskites with the general formula A$_2$BX$_6$ [where A and B are cations and X is halide anion] have emerged as promising candidates, offering excellent stability and lead-free composition \cite{{Murugan}, {Ghorui}}.
+In this context, vacancy-ordered double halide perovskites with the general formula A$_2$BX$_6$ [where A and B are cations and X is a halide anion] have emerged as promising candidates, offering excellent stability and lead-free composition \cite{{Murugan}, {Ghorui}}.
 In these systems, the B site is occupied by a tetravalent cation (e.g., Te$^{4+}$), while half of the octahedral sites are systematically vacant, resulting in isolated [BX$_6$]$^{2-}$ octahedra embedded in an A-site cation framework.
-This distinct unit cell architecture imparts electronic, optical, and vibrational properties that differ markedly from those of corner-sharing perovskite frameworks \cite{{Maughan,Ju}}.
+The isolated octahedra dominate the optical properties of perovskites, and hence are termed zero-dimensional (0D) halide perovskites \cite{Sun0D}.
+This distinct unit cell architecture imparts electronic, optical, and vibrational properties that differ markedly from those of corner-sharing 3D perovskite frameworks \cite{{Maughan,Ju}}.

-Among this family, Rb$_2$TeBr$_6$ remains relatively unexplored, but exhibits intriguing structural and optical characteristics \cite{Anazy}.
+Among this family, Rb$_2$TeBr$_6$ remains relatively unexplored but exhibits intriguing structural and optical characteristics \cite{Anazy}.
 It crystallizes in a cubic structure (space group Fm-3m), comprising discrete [TeBr$_6$]$^{2-}$ octahedra surrounded by Rb$^{+}$ cations, forming a vacancy-ordered double perovskite lattice \cite{{Anazy},{Abriel}}.
 Abriel et al. \cite{Abriel} have investigated its temperature-dependent structural evolution from 300 to 12.5 K, revealing a series of phase transitions accompanied by changes in crystal symmetry and octahedral distortions.
 The compound possesses a moderate indirect bandgap of ~2.1 eV, lying within the visible spectral range, and has been suggested as a potential candidate for optoelectronic applications \cite{{Anazy}, {Peresh}}.
-These features render Rb$_2$TeBr$_6$ a suitable model system for investigating excitonic emission and pressure-tunable optoelectronic behavior.
+These features render Rb$_2$TeBr$_6$ a suitable model system for investigating excitonic emission and pressure-tunable optoelectronic behaviour.
 Despite its structural simplicity and previous insights from low-temperature studies, the optical response of Rb$_2$TeBr$_6$ under high pressure remains largely unexplored, making it an attractive material for fundamental investigation.

 High-pressure techniques provide a powerful approach to probe the evolution of structural, electronic, and optical properties under lattice compression.
 In vacancy-ordered double halide perovskites, pressure can induce octahedral distortions, alter the band structure, and enhance radiative recombination by suppressing non-radiative pathways \cite{Mukherjee}.
 Previous studies on related compounds, such as Cs$_2$TeBr$_6$ and (NH$_4$)$_2$SeBr$_6$, have demonstrated pressure-induced bandgap narrowing, luminescence enhancement, and symmetry-breaking structural transitions \cite{{Samanta},{Wang}}.
 Beyond their fundamental interest, these findings underscore the potential of pressure as a clean and reversible means to tune optoelectronic performance without introducing chemical disorder.
 However, the effects of pressure on Rb$_2$TeBr$_6$ remain largely unexplored, leaving open questions about the interplay between its structural stability, bandgap evolution, and excitonic dynamics.